Chocolate Chip Cookie Dough Macarons are the perfect cheat day treat! If you are entertaining friends, this is the decadent dessert you need to serve!

 Home Chef Tip: Store extra no-bake chocolate chip cookie dough covered in the refrigerator or frozen up to 3 months.
 Use for cake filling and frosting or freeze in little balls to add to homemade ice cream or to top ice cream sundaes.

 We hope you love these Chocolate Chip Cookie Dough Macarons from SoFabFood Contributor, Tristin from One Armed Mama, as much as we do.
-If you enjoyed this delightful recipe, be sure to stop by our Desserts section to find more like it.
+If you enjoyed this cheat day treat, be sure to stop by our Desserts section to find more like it.
 For daily recipe inspiration, like us on Facebook and visit us on Pinterest because we have a lot of fantastic cookie recipes there too.
 Enjoy!